 What Top Real Estate Listing Agents Do Today To Sell Tomorrow

 Author: Matt Parker (2015)

 This is one of those books that get straight to the point while providing actionable advice.
 It’s motivational and easy to follow.
 At only 122 pages, it quick to read, too.
 Check out this book for inspiration and actionable strategies you can start immediately.

 This book works for newbies and experienced pros alike.
-Miranda gives first rate advice in easy to tackle chapters like B2B networking, team building, and database gold mining.
+Miranda gives first-rate advice in easy to tackle chapters like B2B networking, team building, and database gold mining.
 Use these proven strategies to inform your marketing strategy and help grow your business.

 Mind Over Market: The Real Estate Warrior’s Road Map to Mindset, Marketing & Media

-By: Tamara Dorris (2015)
+Author: Tamara Dorris (2015)

 If you’d like to master your market, you’ve got to master your mindset first.
 Dorris provides a motivational road map for navigating your way to success.